ahmidou/SpliceMaya/README.md

 Repository Status
 =================

-This repository will be maintained and kept up to date by Fabric Technologies to match the latest Fabric Core / Fabric Splice.
+This repository will be maintained and kept up to date by Fabric Software to match the latest Fabric Core / Fabric Splice.

 Supported platforms
 ===================